sidak005/sidak005/README.md

 ## Hi there 👋

 I'm Sidak!
-I'm a computer science student at UNSW, passionate about coding and always eager to learn something new every day.
-Aside from coding, I enjoy music and am a big football fan! ⚽🎶
+I'm a computer science student at UNSW, passionate about coding and tryna learn something everyday.
+Do hit me up if you like ML like me.

-- 🌱 Currently learning and building projects to sharpen my skills.
-- 📫 Reach me at sidaks472@gmail.com
+- Reach me at sidaks472@gmail.com

-Thanks for stopping by! 😄